avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

    **Solution -** Resolved problem by modifying config.yaml to fix connectivity issues with PostgreSQL and Redis.

-4. **Problem -** Encountered an issue running make build as Poetry struggled to install dependencies without a virtual environment.
+4. **Problem -** Encountered an Error13 while running make build as Poetry struggled to install dependencies without a virtual environment.

    **Solution -** Resolved compatibility issues by utilizing Python 3.11, then used a virtual environment to successfully install all required dependencies specified in the pyproject.toml file.